Repulsive fermions and shell effects on the surface of a sphere: Stoner instability on the surface of a sphere

 where

-This criterion suggests the possibility of realizing an interaction-driven transition from a spin-balanced ($n_\uparrow=n_\downarrow$) to a spin-polarized ($n_\uparrow \neq n_\downarrow$) Fermi gas on a spherical surface.
+This criterion suggests the possibility of realizing an interaction-driven transition from a spin-balanced to a spin-polarized Fermi gas on a spherical surface.
 In the absence of interactions ($g_{2D}=0$), no mechanism exists to destabilize the balanced state, as our model does not include a spin-flip mechanism and the symmetric solution is always stable with respect to fluctuations in the population of the species.
-For $g_{2D}\neq 0$, however, the stability of the unpolarized configuration is governed by Eq. (\ref{STONER CRITERION}).
+However, for $g_{2D}\neq 0$, the stability of the unpolarized configuration is governed by Eq. (\ref{STONER CRITERION}).

+It is now worth commenting on the physical nature of the instability predicted by Eq. (\ref{STONER CRITERION}).
+In our Hartree-Fock framework, we restricted our analysis to spatially uniform density profiles.
+Within this uniform assumption and operating in the grand canonical ensemble, loss of stability corresponds to macroscopic $\mathcal{O}(N)$ fluctuations of the global spin populations, as the system attempts to lower its interaction energy by fully polarizing, exchanging particles with the reservoir.
+However, in realistic experimental setups with ultracold atomic gases, as we have already discussed, there is no particle reservoir, and the number of particles is conserved.
+Therefore, in an experimental scenario, the system avoids the instability of the homogeneous balanced state not by undergoing global particle number fluctuations but rather by breaking the spherical spatial symmetry, forming spin domains on the sphere.
+This is what was found and discussed in Ref. \cite{phasesepsphere} at $T=0$.
+We shall return to this point later.

 The critical value of the interaction strength beyond which the unpolarized gas loses stability is obtained when the equality in Eq. (\ref{STONER CRITERION}) holds, namely when

 which is an equation that must be solved self-consistently simultaneously with Eq. (\ref{HF equilibrium densities}), setting $n_\uparrow=n/2=n_\downarrow$ and $\mu_\uparrow^\parallel=\mu_\parallel=\mu_\downarrow^\parallel$.